Indigestion: Acid suppression

 Proton-pump inhibitors (PPIs) were found to be better than placebo in a literature review, especially when looking at long-term symptom reduction.
 H_{2} receptor antagonists have similar effect on symptoms reduction when compared to PPIs.
 However, there is little evidence to support prokinetic agents are an appropriate treatment for dyspepsia.

 Currently, PPIs are FDA indicated for erosive esophagitis, gastroesophageal reflux disease (GERD), Zollinger–Ellison syndrome, eradication of H. pylori, duodenal and gastric ulcers, and NSAID-induced ulcer healing and prevention, but not functional dyspepsia.

 Prokinetics

 Prokinetics (medications focused on increasing gut motility), such as metoclopramide or erythromycin, has a history of use as a secondary treatment for dyspepsia.
 While multiple studies show that it is more effective than placebo, there are multiple concerns about the side effects surrounding the long-term use of these medications.

 Alternative medicine

-A 2021 meta-analysis concluded that herbal remedies, like menthacarin (a combination of peppermint and caraway oils), ginger, artichoke, licorice, and jollab (a combination of rose water, saffron, and candy sugar), may be as beneficial as conventional therapies when treating dyspepsia symptoms.
-However, it is important to note that herbal products are not regulated by the FDA and therefore it is difficult to assess the quality and safety of the ingredients found in alternative medications.
+A 2021 meta-analysis concluded that herbal remedies, like menthacarin (a combination of peppermint and caraway oils), ginger, artichoke, licorice, and jallab (a combination of rose water, saffron, and candy sugar), may be as beneficial as conventional therapies when treating dyspepsia symptoms.
+Herbal products are not regulated by the FDA, and therefore it is difficult to assess the quality and safety of the ingredients found in alternative medications.